In the last 20 years, the prevalence of the doodle dog breed has become world-famous and one of the most popular crossbred dogs in the entire world.

-This means that you will be sneezing less and itching your eyes less due to pet allergies.
+Having a nonshedding breed means you will experience sneezing and itching eyes less due to pet allergies.

-The downside of a nonshedding doodle is that you will have regularly groom them.
+The downside of a nonshedding doodle is that you will need to regularly groom them.

 Garrett Yamasaki is an avid animal lover and takes care of two family pets: an adopted cat and a Goldendoodle dog.
 In his free time, he volunteers for the Humane Society of Silicon Valley, where he fosters pets before they get adopted and helps train the animals.
 Garrett enjoys writing about pets, which is why he started two blogs: We Love Doodles and Miauland.